dwt/fluent/Readme.md

-# The Fluent python library
+# The fluent Python library

-Fluent helps you write more object-oriented and concise python code.
+Fluent helps you write more object-oriented and concise Python code.

 It is inspired by `jQuery` and `underscore` / `lodash` from the JavaScript world.
 It also takes some inspiration from Ruby / SmallTalk -- in particular, collections and how to work with them.